pcoder59/vlbooks/README.md

 # vlbooks
-Code Base For My Books Website to go hand in hand with a YouTube Channel

-Website hosted at vlbooks.premrajr.com

-Work in progress... please contribute if you can
+Code Base For My old books page.
+Incomplete and no longer hosted